cloudqubes/cloudqubes.github.io/_posts/2026-06-04-ansible-verify.md

 ### Check contents of a file

-To check the contens of the file we need to copy the contents to a variable.
-We use the Ansible module `command` to execute the `cat` command in the file.
+The Ansible module `command` can run shell commands.

 ```yaml
   - name: cat test_file